susmnty/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
+Here the Task given by Prodigy -

-Here we are Implementing Caser Cipher - which works as Encryption and Decryption by using shift value to perform here by using the Python Program the code.
+Implementing Caser Cipher - which works as Encryption and Decryption by using shift value to perform here by using the Python Program the code.

 For more information for Caesar Chip - https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/ to know where its used and how the basic knowledge for it in the link above.